 - 4.1 The screening for likely significant effects table has identified a number of recommended text changes that can strengthen policy or completely avoid risks with the removal of potentially harmful aspects.
 These are clarifications, corrections or instructions for the development project HRA, that do not require further scrutiny at the appropriate assessment stage.
-Additionally, the screening table has flagged key topics and a small number of allocations for more in-depth consideration within an appropriate assessment.
-These impact pathways are introduced in this section, and then the following appropriate assessment sections assess these in more detail in relation to the plan policies and allocations. - 4.2 There is now a strong body of evidence showing how increasing levels of development, even when well outside the boundary of protected wildlife sites, can have negative impacts on the sites and their wildlife interest.
-The issues are particularly acute in southern England, where work on heathlands (Mallord 2005; Underhill-Day 2005; Liley & Clarke 2006; Clarke, Sharp & Liley 2008; Sharp et al. 2008; Clarke & Liley 2013; Clarke et al. 2013) and coastal sites (Saunders et al. 2000; Randall 2004; Liley & Sutherland 2007; Clarke, Sharp & Liley 2008; Liley 2008; Stillman et al. 2009) demonstrates links between housing, development and nature conservation impacts.
+Most of these recommendations for text changes were highlighted at the screening for likely significant effects on the First Draft Local Plan and were made immediately prior to the Regulation 18 consultation.
+A small number of additional recommendations are made at Final Draft Local Plan stage and have been incorporated within the Plan. - Additionally, the screening table has flagged key topics and a small number of allocations for more in-depth consideration within an appropriate assessment.
+The appropriate assessment topics were highlighted in this HRA report at Regulation 18 stage to advise on the scope of the appropriate assessment.
+These impact pathways are now assessed in detail to form the appropriate assessment and to inform the Regulation 19 Final Draft Local Plan.
+There is now a strong body of evidence showing how increasing levels of development, even when well outside the boundary of protected wildlife sites, can have negative impacts on the sites and their wildlife interest.
+The research particularly includes work on heathlands (Mallord 2005; Underhill-Day 2005; Liley & Clarke 2006; Clarke, Sharp & Liley 2008; Sharp et al. 2008; Clarke & Liley 2013; Clarke et al. 2013) and coastal sites (Saunders et al. 2000; Randall 2004; Liley & Sutherland 2007; Clarke, Sharp & Liley 2008; Liley 2008; Stillman et al. 2009) where links between housing, development and nature conservation impacts are demonstrated. - 4.3 Once a likely significant effect has been identified, the purpose of the appropriate assessment is to examine evidence and information in more detail to establish the nature and extent of the predicted impacts, in order to answer the question as to whether such impacts could lead to adverse effects on European site integrity. - An appropriate assessment should be based on evidence, and that can take different forms (direct evidence, comparable evidence, modelling, expert opinion, Natural England's advice etc).
+In reality however, appropriate assessments at the plan stage are often undertaken with enough evidence to give confidence in potential mitigation options, but that project level HRAs remain critical in determining the detail of such mitigation.
+The assessment at plan level is therefore often drawing on the knowledge and experience of the assessors, to make scientifically justified decisions about eliminating risk whilst recognising the need for further detailed considerations. - 4.5 The 'precautionary principle' is described in the screening section.
+It is equally relevant for the appropriate assessment as it is for screening likely significant effects.
+It is an accepted principle that is embedded within the wording of the legislation, and latterly within case decisions, both European and domestic.
+Essentially, the appropriate assessment stage is, in accordance with the Habitats Regulations, an assessment that enables a competent authority to only give effect to a plan or authorise/undertake a project after having ascertained that it will not adversely affect the integrity of the European site.